Join us for our December 17, 2017 Holiday Fundraiser Event!

-Cornville’s Wandering Post Office is Back Home Again and after 4.5 Years, the Dedication is Set for June 24, 2017
+Cornville’s Wandering Post Office is Back Home Again and after 4.5 Years, the Dedication Took Place on June 24, 2017

 The Old Cornville Post Office & Store was a community landmark for eighty years, from the time it was built in 1909 until it was moved away in 1989.
 Now, after surviving four moves, the original post office and store was returned in the middle of the night on December 3, 2012, right back to the site where it was first constructed over 100 years ago.
 Restoration is ongoing and we appreciate the historic landmark agreement we made with Bob and Cindy Snyder, owners of Windmill Gardens; and the Cornville Historical Society.